Breaking the Metric Voting Distortion Barrier: Preliminaries and Notation

 We will extend the notation of $d$ to operate directly on the voters and candidates rather than the points they occupy in the metric space.
 Note that for simplicity we allow voters and candidates to be co-located in the space, so their distance may be zero.
 (That is to say, technically, we consider \emph{pseudometric spaces}.
 This simplification does not change the distortion of any voting rule.)

-When defining the biased metrics in \Cref{sec:biased} and proving lower bounds in \Cref{sec:lbs}, we will specify metric spaces where we only explicitly define the distances between candidates and voters, and leave the other distances implicit.
+When defining biased metrics in \Cref{sec:biased} and proving lower bounds in \Cref{sec:lbs}, we will specify metric spaces {defining only} the distances between candidates and voters {explicitly}, and {leaving} the other distances implicit.
 We make no use of the implicit distances, but to fully specify the metric space one can use the \emph{graph distance closure} of the explicitly defined distances. i.e., if the distance between two points is not explicitly defined, it should be taken to be the shortest path between those two points using the explicitly defined distances.